Stratio/sparta/doc/src/site/sphinx/outputs.rst

 .. _generic-label:

 Generic Configuration
 =======================

-In the SDK you can find the model that must follow an output to be implemented.It has several settings that can modify system operation.
+In the SDK you can find the model that an output has to follow to be implemented.It has several settings that can modify system operation.

-These parameters can be completed in the policy file:
+These parameters can be set in the policy file:

 +-----------------------+----------------------------------------------------------+----------+-----------------------+